 What are the benefits of bean business platform?

-A bean business platform brings together players in the value chain ranging from input suppliers, farmers, and service providers (extension, financial, warehousing etc.), and is organised around a bean grain off-taker who may be a bean trader or a processor.
-The main objective is to organise bean farmers and supply them with the right seeds, fertilisers, agronomic skills and other support services such as market information, so that they can be able to produce enough quantities of the correct market demanded varieties of beans.
+A bean business platform brings together players in the value chain ranging from input suppliers, farmers, and service providers (extension, financial, warehousing, etc.), and is organized around a bean grain off-taker who may be a bean trader or a processor.
+The main objective is to organize bean farmers and supply them with the right seeds, fertilisers, agronomic skills and other support services such as market information, so that they can be able to produce enough quantities of the correct market demanded varieties of beans.
 With this demand-driven approach, traders and processors can get the right varieties of good quality bean grain while farmers have an assured market for their produce.
 This encourages producers to produce even more bean.
-The ultimate goal is to increase bean output through increased productivity, reduce post-harvest losses and minimise transaction costs through a well organised production system and structured trade.
+The ultimate goal is to increase bean output through increased productivity, reduce post-harvest losses and minimize transaction costs through a well-organized production system and structured trade.
 PABRA is working to accomplish this goal through availing a forum where each of the business platform members can derive business sense while offering goods or services that benefit other players, in each of its bean production and aggregation hubs within the various bean corridors.

 What is the place of women in the bean business platform?